 Four Seasons of Kings River paintings

 While I might also go sit out on the bridge or down on the old bridge landing, these are the photos I’ll be using as references for my 2023 painting season kickoff.
 Of course, my paintings are not photo-realism, so there’s no telling how similar the end results will be.
 And, it’s possible that with the colors I have on my palette, that there won’t be enough variation between the seasons.
 I may end up only having two.
 But I’m excited to have at least narrowed down the first subjects.
-I’ll start these all one after the other, because this time, I’m painting in oils.
+I will likely do other paintings between these, but eventually by the end of the year, I hope to have the full spread of seasons.

 See the Progress Pages for Each Painting

-Each button will go live once the initial underpainting is posted to the page.
-So far, winter and autumn are live.
+Each button will go live once I’ve started the painting.
+So far, spring, summer, and autumn are live.
+Winter is live, but I’ll be repainting that one.

 Ozark Pigments in Oils